Joonpark13/serif.nu-old/README.md

 	npm start

 ## Data
 The data is stored in static json files under `app/data`.
 Conceptually, there are 5 different hierarchical levels (from highest to lowest): terms, schools, subjects, courses, and sections.
 They are described in more detail below.
-The directory structure represents the nested nature of the data, as such:
+Strucurally, they are stored as such:

 	data/
 	+-- terms.json
 	+-- 4650/
 		+-- schools.json
-		+-- WCAS/
 		+-- subjects.json
-		    +-- PHYSICS/
 		+-- courses.json
-		        +-- 125-1/
 		+-- sections.json
+	+-- 4640/
+		+-- schools.json
+		+-- subjects.json
-		        +-- 135-1/
+		+-- courses.json
 		+-- sections.json
+	+-- 4630/
-		            +-- etc...
+		+-- schools.json
-		    +-- POLI_SCI/
+		+-- subjects.json
 		+-- courses.json
+		+-- sections.json
 	+-- etc...
-		+-- MEAS/
-		    +-- subjects.json
-		    +-- etc...
-	+-- 4640/
-	    +-- schools.json
-	    +-- etc...

-At each level, there is a json file containing the relevant objects for that specific level and choice.
-For example, in `data/4650/MUSIC/CONDUCT/326-0/`, there is a `sections.json` containing an array of objects, each object representing a section of the class CONDUCT 326-0.
+There is a `terms.json` file containing a list of objects describing each of the terms at the root of the data directory.
+The directory also contains a subdirectory for each of the terms, which in turn contain `schools.json`, `subjects.json`, `courses.json`, and `sections.json` files that hold all of the relevant data for each level.

 ### Terms
 `terms.json` contains an array of term objects.
 Each term object is formatted as such: